-But researchers say otherwise.
-According to Jürgen Tautz in his book The Buzz About Bees, foragers enter a pronounced state of sleep—largely at night and in the hive.
-However, sometimes they sleep outside the hive as well.
-In addition, beekeepers and bee photographers the world over have reported seeing bees asleep in flowers.
+However, some bees sleep outside the hive too.
+For example, beekeepers and bee photographers the world over have reported seeing bees asleep in flowers, hanging from blades of grass, or sitting on a stone.
 The bees may remain stationary for hours, only to fly away when disturbed.

 An article published in the Journal of Experimental Biology (2008) by Ada D. Eban-Rothschild and Guy Bloch entitled “Differences in the sleep architecture of forager and young honeybees (Apis mellifera)” describes the different sleep patterns seen in young bees versus foragers.
 The piece is nicely summarized by Kathryn Phillips: